CumulusNetworks/docs/content/cumulus-vx/Set-Up-VMs/Vagrant-and-VirtualBox.md

 Cumulus Networks provides several preconfigured demos to run with Vagrant using Ansible to configure the VMs.
 To run these demos, download and install {{<exlink url="https://pypi.python.org/pypi/ansible" text="Ansible 1.7 or newer">}}.

-## Configure a Cumulus VX VM with Vagrant

-1. In a terminal, create a folder to contain the Vagrant environment, then change directories into that folder.
+5. In a terminal, create a folder to contain the Vagrant environment, then change directories into that folder.

    ```
    local@host:~$ mkdir vagrant
    local@host:~$ cd vagrant
    ```

-2. Initialize the Vagrant environment so you can provision your VMs.
+6. Initialize the Vagrant environment so you can provision your VMs.
 This creates a file called `Vagrantfile` within the folder you just created.

    ```
    local@host:~/vagrant$ vagrant init
    ```

-3. Configure Vagrant to spin up a Cumulus VX VM.
+7. Configure Vagrant to spin up a Cumulus VX VM.
 Modify the newly created `Vagrantfile` to configure the VMs, then save the file:

    ```
    local@host:~/vagrant$ sudo vi Vagrantfile